iContact Review: Email Marketing

 |Free for up to 100 contacts; on the pricier side for up to 500 contacts but stellar email and HTML editor might be worth it for some users|

-Though iContact is on the pricier side of the email marketing price range, they have one of the best template editing toolbars we've seen, in addition to their stellar HTML editor.
+Though iContact is on the pricier side of the email marketing price range, it has one of the best template editing toolbars we've seen, and a stellar HTML editor.
 That being said, we did have some issues with how emails look in different clients, which we will explain later in this review.
 While email analytics are pretty basic, in general we enjoyed using iContact and found it easy to navigate the site after getting used to their layout. iContact does have a 30-day free trial so you can get a feel for it, and if you need to send to less than 100 contacts per month, you can use the service for free.

 iContact packs an extensive list of features and options on their site, but sometimes this can be intimidating to the novice email marketer.
 Once you get used to the layout, however, navigating the site is easy.
 You will be using tools from four different sections; "Contacts", "Email", "Social" and "Reports".
 You can add contacts, create lists and edit HTML for signup forms in the Contacts section.
 We found the mechanism to separate contact lists into different segments more confusing than with other email marketing sites.
 In fact, we had to call their customer support to help us separate our list and it took about a half hour on the phone to figure out and there were Excel sheets involved.
 The Social tab is pretty handy, letting you control your business' Facebook, Twitter and LinkedIn page right from iContact's interface.
 If you would like to control all of your social media accounts from one location, then this is definitely a feature to consider.